Improving entanglement purification through coherent superposition of roles: Further extensions

 \section{Further extensions}

-The tools presented in this work can offer a recursive method for constructing more efficient EPPs, which can be seamlessly integrated with existing entanglement purification strategies.
+The tools presented in this work can offer a recursive method for constructing more efficient EPPs, which can be seamlessly integrated with existing entanglement purification strategies, by just implementing them in coherent superposition.
+This approach allows for the design of families of non-Clifford EPPs, where the controlled-swap operations serve as the non-Clifford extension of known protocols.

-We illustrate and analyze various examples herein, emphasizing the advantages derived from our approach.
-Importantly, our findings suggest that superposed entanglement purification and distillation approaches have the potential to recursively surpass the limitations associated with recurrence protocols based on Clifford operations.
-Notably, this enhancement persists even when operating on more than three copies, where only residual benefits have been observed with Clifford operations \cite{Krastanov_2019}.
+We illustrate and analyze various examples herein, emphasizing the advantage derived from our approach.
+Notably, this enhancement persists even when operating on more than three copies, a regime where previous studies \cite{Krastanov_2019} have shown only diminishing improvements in performance.
+Our results demonstrate that the superposed protocol continues to provide significant benefits beyond this point, offering a promising avenue for further optimization.

-Consider the three-copies double selection protocol \cite{Fujii2009} illustrated in Fig.~\ref{fig:doublesel}.
-Following similar ideas to those used for the coherent extension of the two-copy protocol discussed in Sec.~\ref{sec:Role exchanging}, one can design a coherent version of the double selection protocol \cite{Fujii2009}.
-This entails integrating a control state that facilitates the construction of an effective $4 \rightarrow 1$ protocol, see Fig.~\ref{fig:SUPdoublesel}.
+Consider again the double selection protocol \cite{Fujii2009} illustrated in Fig.~\ref{fig:doublesel}.
+Following similar ideas to those used for the coherent extension for the two-copy protocol discussed in Sec.~\ref{sec:Role exchanging}, one can design a coherent version of the double selection protocol \cite{Fujii2009}.
+This can be done by integrating a control state that facilitates the construction of an effective $4 \rightarrow 1$ protocol, see Fig.~\ref{fig:SUPdoublesel}.
 It is important to note that the dimension of the control copy is now greater than two, necessitating careful consideration when assessing resources and protocol efficiency.

-The double selection strategy involves three identical copies, of which two are eventually measured in different bases.
+The existing double selection strategy, Fig.~\ref{fig:doublesel}, involves three identical copies, of which two are eventually measured in different bases.
 Consequently, there are two target copies and three different roles during the protocol.
-Initially, we consider a three-dimensional control qubit (qutrit) state enabling us to coherently permute the surviving copy role.
+For the superposed extension of such protocol, we first consider a three-dimensional control qubit (qutrit) state enabling us to coherently permute the surviving copy role.
 Subsequently, we explore a six-dimensional control copy allowing coherent permutations among all possible role configurations.
 Notice that these choices are made for illustrative purposes.
 In general, one can also construct higher-dimensional control entangled copies using the same ensemble qubit EPR states, effectively building control states of dimension $2^k$, where $k$ represents the number of entangled copies involved.